Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 fails you can't use those GPIOs.
 The interrupts from the AX5043s could be or-ed together, but you would have to scan all of them if you got an interrupt.

-The PC104 connector is actually two connectors, a 64-pin (4x16) one and a 40 pin one (4x10) per the PC104 web side.
-I've actually more seen two 2x52 connectors more often on schematics.
-Need to figure out how to represent that.

-Do steel RF shields affect the inductors under or around them?
-Is aluminum better?  - No one was sure, maybe it's non-magnetic steel?
-We will just have to try it out.

-Is the output filter on TX enough?
-It's >50db at 800MHz and 1.6GHz.
-You get some filtering from the impedance matching network, too.
- - Need to measure and see.

-There's a note in the schematic about biasing the 5043 inputs, but I can't find any info on that.
-It's on the RF Input sheet.
-Need to figure out if that's something that needs to be done.
-I don't really understand the comment, though. - The comment was from an app note that Bob read that the inputs on the 5043 apparently work better if biased to about 1V.
-He can't find the app note any more.

 The RX input filter can probably do the impedance adjustment for the LNA, but I'm not sure how to calculate that.
 There's an impedance